Major currencies inch lower as traders cash in gains; Aussie dollar falls

 An increase in employment caught markets by surprise and together with a smaller-than-expected fall in Chinese exports last month pushed the trade-sensitive Aussie and kiwi to milestone highs.
 Even after dipping on Tuesday, the kiwi is up about 5% on the dollar this month and the Aussie about 4%.

-The Japanese yen rose to a one-week high of 107.78 and was last trading up 0.3% .
+The Japanese yen rose to a one-week high of 107.78 and was last trading up 0.3% JPY=EBS.

 “If you’re a fund manager and you were long assets of one kind ... there’s sound reasons for thinking why wouldn’t I own some yen here, some dollar/yen puts, what’s my smart trade to hedge something,” said SocGen’s Juckes.